sh3ngsh3ng/chicken-coop-simulator/readme.md

 # Chicken Coop Simulator
 This simulator is coded to find out how many chickens I need to be able to have a Chicken + Eggs to eat everyday.
 Is it useful?
 Nope.
 Is it fun?
 Yes.

+## Result
+- Roughly 300 days if you start off with one hen and one chicken

 ### Optimization
 - Not much though is given for design
 - Compute size is exponential as well